 - Travelers must wear a mask that covers their nose and mouth.
 Learn more here.

 - Travelers will be asked to keep possession of their boarding passes, and self-scan them at the podium.
 Travelers will also hold the passes in view of the TSA officer for visual inspection.
 This reduces the TSA officer’s need to touch a passenger’s boarding pass.

 - Travelers will need to separate food (in carry-on luggage) for inspection.
 Food must now be placed in clear plastic bags and placed into a bin with no other items for screening.
 Why?
 Food often triggers alarms requiring luggage to be opened for closer inspection.
 This new step will reduce the instances in which passenger bags will be handled by TSA officers.

 - Passengers may include one 12-oz bottle of hand sanitizer in their carry-on luggage, but this container must be removed from the carry-on for screening.

 If you are traveling, and are concerned about the impact of the COVID-19 virus on your trip, please consult the CDC for useful information: LEARN MORE >

 You also need to check restrictions that may be in place in your final destination city/state.
 FIND STATE HEALTH DEPARTMENT WEBSITES HERE>

-Please note: The U.S. Department of State has implemented some international travel bans.
+Please note: The U.S. Department of State updates travel bans and other information routinely.
 LEARN MORE >